 Skipfish is a web application security testing tool that crawls the website recursively and checks each page for possible vulnerability and prepares the audit report in the end.
 Written in C language, Skipfish is optimized for HTTP handling and leaving minimum CPU footprints.

 The software claims to handle 2K requests per second, without displaying CPU footprints.
 Also, the tool claims to provide high-quality positives as it uses a heuristics approach during crawling and testing web apps.

 The Skipfish security testing tool for web apps is available for Linux, FreeBSD, Mac OS X, and Windows.

-Ratproxy is another open source web application security testing tool which can be used to find any lapse in web applications, thereby making the app secure from any possible hacking attack.
+Ratproxy is another opensource web application security testing tool that can be used to find any lapse in web applications, thereby making the app secure from any possible hacking attack.
 This semi-automatic testing software is supported by Linux, FreeBSD, MacOS X, and Windows (Cygwin) systems.

 SQLMap is a popular open source web application security testing tool that automates the process of detecting and utilizing SQL injection vulnerability in a database of the website.
 Packed with a variety of features, it has a powerful testing engine that enables the test to penetrate effortlessly and perform SQL injection check on a web application.

 SQLMap supports a large number of database services, including MySQL, Oracle, PostgreSQL, Microsoft SQL Server etc. Furthermore, the testing tool supports six types of SQL injection methods.